tenkabuto/brandon.zeroqualms.net/_posts/2017-04-02-prashad-analysis.md

 No, so in the case of Prashad's writing, even if Prashad had neglected to suggest to the reader that he was implicitly making a statement regarding states, his point is confused by his usage of the term "inherent", as it suggests that he is not making a statement that significantly regards states.

 [^cmon-man]: I am worried that a weak reader may read this sentence and think "yes, but I have already read statement 3, which suggests that a human is not consistent, so your point is moot."
-I would applaud such a reader for their ability to make connections, but I was say also, "dear reader, when you consider statement 1, consider it and only it, unless it suggests that you should also consider something else.
+I would applaud such a reader for their ability to make connections, but I would tell them, "dear reader, when you consider statement 1, consider it and only it, unless it suggests that you should also consider something else.
 I am sorry, but statement 1 does not even vaguely suggest the existence of statement 3, let alone suggest that you should consider it while considering statement 1."

 Nonetheless, I grant that if we are to maintain that statement 1 and 3 are consistent, we must read them both as though they were both regarding states.
 When read as such, they are consistent.